Birmingham School Crosswalk Accident Lawyers

 One specific statute that could negatively affect your case is known as contributory negligence.
 This prohibits an accident victim from pursuing compensation from the at-fault party if they partially contributed to their injury in any way.
 If your son or daughter shared any percentage of fault for the crosswalk accident, you wouldn’t be allowed to recover compensation from a lawsuit.

-The Birmingham school crosswalk accident lawyers of Farris, Riley & Pitt, LLP have been representing accident victims since 1997.
+The Birmingham child injury lawyers of Farris, Riley & Pitt, LLP have been representing young accident victims since 1997.
 We will fight for your child’s rights and seek the justice they deserve.
 The compensation we help you pursue should compensate for the total losses suffered in the accident if the negligent driver were entirely at fault.

-If your child suffered injuries in a school crosswalk accident, call Farris, Riley & Pitt, LLP at (205) 324-1212 for your initial free consultation.
+If your child suffered injuries in a school crosswalk accident, call Farris, Riley & Pitt, LLP at (205) 324-1212 or contact us online for your initial free consultation.
 We will advocate for your child and work towards the best possible outcome we can reach.